jthistle/KOTH-counting/README.md

 ## Possible outcomes

-**One person stops counting before the other**
+**One player stops counting before the other**

-The person who stopped counting first is awarded twice as many points as the value they counted up to.
-The other person gains no points.
+The player who stopped counting first is awarded twice as many points as the value they counted up to.
+The other player gains no points.

 **Both you and your opponent stop counting at the same time**